FOR CREATORS

 What tax documents will I receive from SIMA?

-If your project is based in the United States, SIMA will provide your project’s legal entity with a 1099 MISC in January, for all funds disbursed in the previous year.
+For U.S.-based projects, SIMA will issue a Form 1099-MISC to the project’s legal entity in January, reflecting all funds disbursed in the previous year.

 When will donors get their tax receipts?

-SIMA will administer tax receipts for donors in January, following the year in which they made the donation.
-If a donor needs their receipt sooner, please let us know and we will be glad to issue their receipt upon request.
+SIMA issues donor tax receipts in January, following the year in which the donation was made.
+If a donor requires a receipt earlier, it can be issued upon request.

 I’m not a U.S. citizen.
 Can I still benefit from fiscal sponsorship with SIMA?